JamesBadFantasy/Math-Notes/README.md

 # Math-Notes

 This is a complete repository of my digital math notes and homework assignments.
-In each folder, the file "index.tex" lists all the files in the folder (for easier navigation).
+In each folder, one can find the file "index.tex" which lists its contents.